An-him/ResourceForTheShell/README.md

+Project span is 15 days
+Day 15: I looked for my paired Partner and did some minial planning Day 14: Thu 02 Nov 2023 10:24:06 EAT
+    This was what I studied:
 Who designed and implemented the original Unix operating system?
     Ken Thompson and Dennis Ritchie. in 1969.
 Who wrote the first version of the UNIX shell?